-That concludes our live-blogging of the Ukraine crisis for Thursday, March 23, 2017.
+That concludes our live-blogging of the Ukraine crisis for Thursday, May 25, 2017.
 Check back here tomorrow for more of our continuing coverage.
 Thanks for reading and take care.

 Savchenko Says Ukraine Ignoring Her Party Registration Bid